BioEvo/STAR-Fusion-WIKI/Home.md

 ## Acknowledgements

-This effort was largely inspired by earlier work done by Nicolas Stransky and by Daniel Nicorici.
+This effort was largely inspired by earlier work done by Nicolas Stransky in the landmark publication "The landscape of kinase fusions in cancer" by [Stransky et al., Nat Commun 2014](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4175590/), in addition to very nice work done by Daniel Nicorici with his [FusionCatcher software](http://biorxiv.org/content/early/2014/11/19/011650).

 STAR-Fusion is contributed by Brian Haas (@Broad Institute), in collaboration with Alex Dobin (@CSHL).